 I don’t know if we would ever find answers to these questions.
 But we can at least try to create good homes for children who are the future of the world.
 We can be a little more empathetic to the people around us.
 We can fill our little worlds with love, peace, and laughter to dilute some of the hatred.
 We can look beyond the haggling skills, torn clothes, or fraudster tricks of the people to see who they actually are.

 A little more positivity in everyone’s life wouldn’t cause any harm.
 Maybe, that’s what it takes to stop a boy from becoming a Hitler.
 Or a Pot Pol from becoming the world’s most cruel communist.

-The brighter side of Cambodia was the magnificent Angkor Wat temple, the oldest and the largest religious site in the world.
+The brighter side of Cambodia was the magnificent Angkor Wat temple, the oldest and largest religious site in the world.
 Against the rising sun and the orange sky, the ancient temple looked majestic.
 And the outside of the temple was as beautiful as its inside.

-Here is a photo essay of Angkor Wat: The Historic and Breathtaking Angkor Wat – Wrapped in a Photo Essay and Mystical Mythology
+You would enjoy my gorgeous photo essay of Angkor Wat: The Historic and Breathtaking Angkor Wat – Wrapped in a Photo Essay and Mystical Mythology

 You can stay in Siem Reap, to visit Angkor Wat, and in Phnom Penh, to visit the killing fields and the museum.

 Siem Reap was cheap and a hostel bed in a dorm was 4-5 USD a day.
 Phnom Penh is a big city and has a riverfront of Mekong and Tonlé Sap rivers.
 Many hostels and hotels and restaurants are located on the riverfront.
 Just look for a nice place with an affordable price on either Booking.com, Airbnb, or Agoda.
 I booked one bed in a female dorm in a hostel in the interior city as the riverfronts are always more expensive.